 I can’t bring my baby to a postpartum support group.

 Unless stated otherwise in the group description, the majority of postpartum support groups welcome babes in arms (but you might need to figure out childcare for your older children if you have other little ones at home).
-It’s expected that parents attending a postpartum support group usually have a baby attached to them most of the time.
+It’s usually expected that parents attending a postpartum support group have a baby attached to them most of the time.

 Male-identifying people aren’t welcome at postpartum support groups.

-Mostly false, but there is something to this myth.
+Mostly false, but there is definitely something to this myth.
 Many postpartum support group facilitators are happy to have anyone attend who feels they may gain something from the experience.
 But there are some groups that exclude male-identifying people.
-If you want to bring your partner, or if you’re a male-identifying parent in search of a postpartum support group, we encourage you to reach out directly to the facilitator of any groups you’re interested in attending and have a conversation with them directly.
-(This is also true for some parent & me yoga classes in Orange County.)
+If you want to bring your male-identified partner, or if you’re a male-identifying parent in search of a postpartum support group, we encourage you to reach out directly to the facilitator of any groups you’re interested in attending and have a conversation with them directly.
+(This is also unfortunately true for many parent & me yoga classes in Orange County.)